 If you volunteer for a month or two, you will only have a superficial understanding of the country, the local culture, and the way local people think and work.
 You will only scratch the surface.

 You will have few opportunities to leave a legacy

 Whereas you may be able to deliver a simple project in a short time, you will not manage to develop a more complex project with a wider scope and longer-lasting impact.
 You will be limited by time and be restraint with a very specific and possibly simple and narrow task.

 You may have fewer interactions with local people

 Khmer is a difficult language to learn and often Cambodian people speak very limited English or none at all.
 With limited time, you may be able to get acquainted the people, but you probably won’t have the opportunity to be immersed in the community or be able to create a deeper relationship with the people.

 It could be a stressful experience

-Things in Cambodia work differently and they may take longer than expected.
-Some unplanned issues may cause delays to your project, things may not go they way you planned or even not happen at all.
+Things in Cambodia work differently from the way they do in many other countries, and they may take longer than expected.
+Some unplanned issues may cause delays to your project, and things may not go they way you planned, or even happen at all.

-Not much time to travel and enjoy yourself
+You won’t have much time to travel and enjoy yourself

 Time will fly… and it will already be time to go back home

 So, what’s next?